Extradition

 a duly authenticated statement in writing setting out the conduct constituting the offence.

-Section 19(4) permits the magistrate to adjourn the proceedings for a reasonable time to allow minor deficiencies in a document or documents to be remedied.
+Section 19(4) permits the magistrate or judge to adjourn the proceedings for a reasonable time to allow minor deficiencies in a document to be remedied.

-Section 19(4A) enables the magistrate to adjourn the proceedings for a reasonable time to enable the person and the extradition country more time to prepare for the proceedings in circumstances where the Attorney-General has issued an amended notice under s 16A(2) that specifies one or more different extradition offences that were not in the original s 16(1) notice.
+Section 19(4A) enables the magistrate or judge to adjourn the proceedings for a reasonable time to enable the person and the extradition country more time to prepare for the proceedings in circumstances where the Attorney-General has issued an amended notice under s 16A(2) specifying one or more different extradition offences that were not in the original s 16(1) notice.

-Section 19(5) provides that the person is not entitled to adduce and the magistrate is not entitled to receive evidence to contradict an allegation that the person had engaged in conduct constituting an extradition offence.
+Section 19(5) provides the person is not entitled to adduce and the magistrate or judge is not entitled to receive evidence to contradict an allegation the person had engaged in conduct constituting an extradition offence.

-Section 19(7) sets out the requirements regarding authentication which includes a document which purports to be signed or certified by a judge, magistrate or officer of the extradition country and it purports to be authenticated by the oath or affirmation of a witness or to be sealed with an official or public seal by nominated persons.
+Section 19(7) sets out the requirements regarding authentication which includes a document which purports to be signed or certified by a magistrate or judge or officer of the extradition country, and it purports to be authenticated by the oath or affirmation of a witness or to be sealed with an official or public seal by nominated persons.

 Section 19(8) allows the proof of any matter or the admission of any document in the proceedings in accordance with any other law of the Commonwealth or any law of a State or Territory.

-Section 19(9) provides that, where in the proceedings a magistrate determines that the person is eligible for surrender to the extradition country in relation to the extradition offence, the magistrate shall:
+Section 19(9) provides that, where in the proceedings a magistrate or judge determines that the person is eligible for surrender, the magistrate or judge shall:

-by warrant in the statutory form, order that the person be committed to prison, or release the person on bail, to await surrender under a surrender warrant or temporary surrender warrant or release pursuant to an order under s 22(5)
+by warrant in the statutory form, order the person be committed to prison, or released on bail, to await surrender under a surrender warrant or temporary surrender warrant or release pursuant to an order under s 22(5)

-inform the person that he or she may, within 15 days after the day on which the order in the warrant is made, seek a review of the order under s 21(1), and
+inform the person that they may, within 15 days after the day on which the order in the warrant is made, seek a review of the order under s 21(1), and

-Section 19(9A) provides that the magistrate must not release the person on bail unless there are special circumstances justifying their release.
+Section 19(9A) provides that the magistrate or judge must not release the person on bail unless there are special circumstances justifying their release.

-Section 19(10) provides that if the magistrate determines that the person is not eligible for surrender, the magistrate shall order that the person be released and advise the Attorney-General in writing of the order and of the magistrate’s reasons for determining that the person is not eligible for surrender.
+Section 19(10) provides that if the magistrate or judge determines the person is not eligible for surrender, the magistrate or judge shall order that the person be released and advise the Attorney-General in writing of the order and of the magistrate or judge’s reasons for determining that the person is not eligible for surrender.

 Legal considerations regarding s 19